dagda1/blog/source/_posts/2018-08-31-narrow-union-type.md

 ---
 layout: post
-title: "Narrowing a union type"
+title: "Narrowing a union type in typescript and a gotcha with callbacks"
 date: 2018-08-31 18:01:52 +0100
 comments: true
 categories: typescript javascript
 ---
+## Narrowing a union type
 In typescript, a union type describes a value that can be one of several types separated by the vertical `|` bar, for example:
 {% codeblock text.js %}
 let text: string | string[];